mjcrouch/vscode-perforce/README.md

 ![Changelist Search example](images/changeSearch.png)

+Enter the set of filters and click "Search Now" to see or update results

 All views can now be dragged to other locations in VS Code - so this can be placed anywhere you like

 ### Improved diff behaviour